Student Conduct Hearings

 - No one other than the hearing authority or board, the Complainant, the Respondent(s) and advocates, if present, are normally at the opening of a proceeding.
 Witnesses are to serve as a means of substantiating the facts of a particular case and are called at the appropriate time.

-- When a hearing is ready to begin, the hearing officer, sometimes referred to as the Process Administrator, will introduce himself/herself and will ask the conduct board to do the same.
+- When a hearing is ready to begin, the hearing officer, sometimes referred to as the Process Advisor, will introduce himself/herself and will ask the conduct board to do the same.
 When this is done, the hearing office will ask all additional parties to introduce themselves.

 - Following the introductions, the hearing officer will provide additional instructions, explain the purpose of hearing and answer any questions about how the hearing will be conducted